cetz-package/cetz/src/lib/plot/line.typ

 ///                              / `"epsilon" <float>`: Linearization slope epsilon for
 ///                                use with `"linear"`, defaults to 0.
 /// - style (style): Style to use, can be used with a palette function
-/// - axes (array): Name of the axes to use ("x", "y"), note that not all
+/// - axes (array): Name of the axes to use for plotting, note that not all
 ///                 plot styles are able to display a custom axis!
 /// - mark (string): Mark symbol to place at each distinct value of the
 ///                  graph.
 Uses the `mark` style key of `style` for drawing.